nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_alert.rst

 Overview
 ********

-This library provides an API for either REST-based or MQTT-based applications to send alerts to nRF Cloud.
+This library provides an API for MQTT-, REST-, or CoAP-based applications to send alerts to nRF Cloud.
-For MQTT-based applications, you can enable or disable alerts remotely using the nRF Cloud portal or REST API.
+For MQTT-based applications, you can enable or disable alerts remotely using the nRF Cloud portal or nRF Cloud REST API.

 Each alert contains the following elements, as defined in the :c:struct:`nrf_cloud_alert_info` structure :